|Frequently Asked Questions/Help

 Why are Pre Qing Ming and First Flush teas more expensive than teas picked later in the season?Most people consider Pre Qing Ming and first flush teas superior to all others in flavor and aroma.
 For this reason, demand is very high for these teas and supply is very limited due to the very short harvest period.

 Can you explain the different grades of tea?Teas are graded based on harvest time, leaf size and leaf shape.
 Most of the teas we carry are whole leaf, but some are broken leaf.
 A broken leaf is not necessarily less desirable than a full leaf.
-Leaves are sometimes purposefully broken during the processing to affect the fermentation process.
+Leaves are sometimes purposefully broken during the processing to affect the oxidation process.
 Whole leaf and broken leaf each have a different grading scale.
-The grading scale also varies for the country of origin.
+The grading scale also varies for the country of origin and the type of tea.
 We will not sell teas graded as fannings or dust (which are used to make bagged teas).

 What are old tea trees and ancient tea trees?Tea trees that are between 10 and 100 years old are called "Old."
 Any tree older than 100 years is called "ancient" or "old arbor".
 Some ancient trees are still being farmed today that are well over 1000 years old.
 The older a tree gets, the deeper and more spread out their roots become.
 This allows the tree to take up more and different nutrients.
 True connoisseurs of ancient teas can identify the mountain on which the tea was grown based only on the flavor which changes as different nutrients are available on different mountains.